MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

     If files, images, and/or snapshots are shared in the Dynamics 365 Remote Assist text chat, the technician will see a list with their call log and files, images, and snapshots that can be posted to the work order.
 To post everything, the field technician selects **Post All**.

     > [!Tip]
-    > To post the Dynamics 365 Remote Assist call recording to a work order, copy and paste the Microsoft Stream URL from the Microsoft Teams chat into the work order.
-Remember to adjust the Microsoft Stream permissions to allow access to others.
+    > To post the Dynamics 365 Remote Assist call recording to a work order, copy and paste the OneDrive for Business URL from the Microsoft Teams chat into the work order.
+Remember to adjust the OneDrive for Business permissions to allow access to others.

     ![Screenshot of Dynamics 365 Remote Assist on a mobile device showing the list of items in the call log after the call has ended.](./media/postfs_1.png)